Chloroquine or Hydroxychloroquine

 - The risk of QTc prolongation is greater for chloroquine than for hydroxychloroquine.

-- Concomitant medications that pose a moderate to high risk for QTc prolongation (e.g., antiarrhythmics, antipsychotics, antifungals, macrolides [including azithromycin] and fluoroquinolone antibiotics)14 should be used only if necessary.
+- Concomitant medications that pose a moderate to high risk for QTc prolongation (e.g., antiarrhythmics, antipsychotics, antifungals, macrolides [including azithromycin], fluoroquinolone antibiotics)12 should be used only if necessary.
 Consider using doxycycline rather than azithromycin as empiric therapy for atypical pneumonia.

-- Baseline and follow-up ECG are recommended when there are potential drug interactions with concomitant medications (e.g., azithromycin) or underlying cardiac diseases.15
+- Baseline and follow-up ECGs are recommended when there are potential drug interactions with concomitant medications (e.g., azithromycin) or underlying cardiac diseases.13

-- Hypoglycemia, rash, and nausea (daily divided doses may reduce nausea).
+- Hypoglycemia, rash, and nausea (divided doses may reduce nausea).

-- Retinopathy, bone marrow suppression with long-term use, but not likely with short-term use.
+- Retinopathy, bone marrow suppression may occur with long-term use, but this is not likely with short-term use.

-- With chloroquine use, there is a greater risk for hemolysis in patients with G6PD deficiency.
-Conduct G6PD testing before initiation of chloroquine.
+With chloroquine use, there is a greater risk for hemolysis in patients with G6PD deficiency.
+Conduct G6PD testing before initiating chloroquine.
 Consider using hydroxychloroquine until G6PD test results are available.
 If the test results indicate that the patient is G6PD deficient, hydroxychloroquine should be continued.

-- Chloroquine and hydroxychloroquine are moderate inhibitors of cytochrome P450 (CYP) 2D6 and are also P-glycoprotein (P-gp) inhibitors.
-Use caution when co-administering the drugs with concomitant medications metabolized by CYP2D6 (e.g., certain antipsychotics, beta-blockers, selective serotonin reuptake inhibitors, and methadone) or transported by P-gp (e.g., certain direct-acting oral anticoagulants or digoxin).16
+Chloroquine and hydroxychloroquine are moderate inhibitors of cytochrome P450 (CYP) 2D6, and these drugs are also P-glycoprotein (P-gp) inhibitors.
+Use caution when coadministering these drugs with medications that are metabolized by CYP2D6 (e.g., certain antipsychotics, beta-blockers, selective serotonin reuptake inhibitors, methadone) or transported by P-gp (e.g., certain direct-acting oral anticoagulants, digoxin).14

 - Hydroxychloroquine has not been associated with adverse pregnancy outcomes in ≥300 human pregnancies with exposure to the drug.